 How to apply

-If you are wishing to rename or add a name to your existing property, please use our online form below.
+To rename or add a name to your existing property, use our online form.

-For all other enquiries, including new developments, please email us on email@example.com
+For all other enquiries, including new developments, email firstname.lastname@example.org.

-For new street naming we encourage developers, in liaison with local parish / town councils to submit names for consideration.
-If an agreement cannot be made the developer’s suggestions with be used.
+For new street naming we encourage developers, in liaison with local parish or town councils, to submit names for consideration.

-We will contact the developer once we receive notification that building work has commenced on site.
-It is particularly necessary at this early stage for large developments where sales promotion literature often includes names that may not have been approved and may be unacceptable.
+We’ll contact the developer once we receive notification that building work has commenced on site.
 It should be made clear in any marketing literature distributed to prospective purchasers that marketing names for developments are subject to approval and therefore liable to change.

-Where large-scale developments have taken place it has been the practice to adopt a particular theme when deciding on the names to be used and there are several examples throughout the district.
-We also encourage the use of names that reflect the historical use of sites (for example, old airfields, orchards etc) and wherever possible will provide a number of suggestions to be considered at an early stage.
+Where large-scale developments have taken place we have usually adopted a particular theme when deciding on the names to be used.
+We also encourage the use of names that reflect the historical use of sites and will usually provide a number of suggestions to be considered at an early stage.